ZhangYet/bagpipe/content/en/posts/ebpf-subnet-ipv6.md

 <div class="src-block-caption">
   <span class="src-block-number">Code Snippet 1:</span>
-  A manual exmaple for ipv4 address embedded into ipv6
+  A manual exmaple of an ipv4 address embedded in ipv6
 </div>

 I have two missions:

-1.  filter and summerize the throughput by subnets.
+1.  filter and summerise the throughput by subnets.
-2.  get the ipv4 address from the ipv6 then filter and summerize by subnets.
+2.  get the ipv4 address from the ipv6 then filter and summerise by subnets.

-## Development {#development}
+## Development phase {#development-phase}

-### Copy and paste stage {#copy-and-paste-stage}
+### Copy and paste phase {#copy-and-paste-phase}

 epbf itself is very simple[^fn:3].
-To use it is difficult.
+Using it is difficult.
 The difficulty is that you have know about the probe in the kernel.
-The most important problem is where to probe.
+The main problem is where to probe.

-The [bcc/tools](https://github.com/iovisor/bcc/tree/master/tools) are good example for learning(ok, it's copy-and-paste).
+The [bcc/tools](https://github.com/iovisor/bcc/tree/master/tools) is a good example to learn(ok, it's copy-and-paste).

-[tcpsubnet](https://github.com/iovisor/bcc/blob/master/tools/tcpsubnet.py) and [tcptop](https://github.com/iovisor/bcc/blob/master/tools/tcptop.py) are the most useful exmaples.
+[tcpsubnet](https://github.com/iovisor/bcc/blob/master/tools/tcpsubnet.py) and [tcptop](https://github.com/iovisor/bcc/blob/master/tools/tcptop.py) are the most useful examples.
 From these two scripts, I know that:

 1.  we need to attach kprobes to `tcp_sendmsg` and `tcp_cleanup_rbuf`.
 2.  we can get the ip info from `struct sock`.

-The ipv4 mission is easy.
+The ipv4 mission is simple.

 ```yaml
 programs: